Thanks for visiting Louisiana butterflies.

 The state’s approximately one hundred and fifty butterfly species puts it in the middle of the state butterfly diversity spectrum.
 Large areas with grassy coverings make it especially fertile ground for Skipper butterflies, whose larvae depend mostly on native grasses.

-Butterflies: Whites and Yellows
+Louisiana Butterflies: Whites and Yellows

 Louisiana hosts a large number of butterflies with yellow wings that belong to the family Pieridae.
 The picture shows an Orange sulphur, a very common species.

 Only a handful of white butterflies have been documented in the state.
-EVeryone knows the cabbage white.
+Everyone knows the cabbage white.
 It’s a European import that is found in every neighborhood that has a back yard garden.

 The larvae consume leaves in the cabbage family.
 They are very common back yard vegetables.